gmatt/start-hack-2024-food-vision/README.md

-# start-hack-2024-food-vision
+# Food Vision

-Submission for START Hack 2024 hackathon, case: University of St.Gallen
+Submission for START Hack 2024 hackathon, case: University of St.Gallen.

+See readmes in frontend or backend dirs.